Yorkshire Building Society 2014 Financial Results

 24 February 2015

-Important notice: we are carrying out some maintenance on our computer systems on Saturday 4th and Sunday 5th June.
-Find out how our services are affected
+We are carrying out some maintenance on our computer systems between Saturday 27th and Monday 29th August.

 Yorkshire Building Society Group has today announced a strong financial performance in 2014, its 150th anniversary year, as it achieved record gross and net mortgage lending and a record core operating profit.